gregorylull/nlp-classifier/brainstorm.md

     - how to exclude encyclopedias
 3. Using recommendation data from Kaggle I can also create a recommendation system, which...should contain some supervised learning?
 I am not sure about this part of the project.

-I can display four things:
+I can display a copule things:
 1. top rankings for a cluster (not genre) based on ratings (which changes over time if there are more data / cleaning / modeling params)
 2. top rankings for a cluster based on cosine similarity
 3. books within a cluster compared to a target book sorted by cosine sim